ltgoslo/toko/README.md

 Usage
 ------------
-The toko package can be used in two ways:
+Once installed, the toko package can be used in two ways either through running the *[toko]* script or by importing toko functions to your code.

-1. The *toko* script
-2. from toko import wpclassify

-A Python script named *toko* will be installed together with the toko package (in your Python site-packages directory).
+A Python script named *[toko]* will be installed together with the toko package (in your Python site-packages directory).
-You can either use the *toko* script or import toko to your Python project or script.

 To use the *toko* script, simply do:
 ```sh